bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

 + The tool of GPL works for OpenWrt/LEDE to assure wireless device users' software freedom.

-# What about USA FCC &amp; Other Regulators?
+# What about FCC &amp; Other Regulators?

-+ So much but so little has changed in the 13 years since I sat across the table from those Broadcom executives.
++ So much, but also so little, has changed in the 13 years since I sat across the table from those Broadcom executives.
-      + We have a shared problem: misunderstanding by the FCC.
+      + We all have a shared problem: misunderstanding by the FCC.

 + I thought we solved in this with
   [the Cognitive Radio Report and Order](http://hraunfoss.fcc.gov/edocs_public/attachmatch/FCC-07-66A1.pdf)